anbclausen/optifuzz/README.md

   - Make whole pipeline consistent with config.json
 - Docs
   - Make better list of requirements
-  - Make sure `make` guide is up to date
 - Paper
   - Prepare paper structure with files and asset folder